tusharsadhwani/slay-the-jokers/README.md

 ---

-If you ever want to remove the mod, just remove the Lovely DLL from the Balatro installation folder and delete the mod folder from `%appdata%\Balatro\Mods`.
+If you ever want to remove the mod, just remove the Lovely DLL (`version.dll`) from the Balatro installation folder and delete the mod folder from `%appdata%\Balatro\Mods`.
 This will fully uninstall the mod.